SaltwaterC/XVE-Various-Embed/wp-content/plugins/xve/readme.txt

 == Installation ==

-1. Add the xve directory to /wp-content/plugins.
+1. Add the xve-various-embed directory to /wp-content/plugins.
 1. Enable it via the WordPress administration interface.
 1. Start using it :).